ericaraujophd/storyOfChristianity/gospel/leadership.md

 ### 2. Philosophical Influence

 Many schools of philosophy co-existed with the Early Christianity in the Greco-Roman world.
+Many school leadership structures, such as those in Stoicism and Platonism, also influenced the church's leadership model.
+These schools often had a hierarchical structure with a head teacher and assistants, which provided a framework for organizing church leadership.

 Regardless, Christianity claimed to be the true philosophy, and the church was God’s school.

 :::{admonition} Justin Martyr's School
 :class: tip